mixxxdj/manual/source/chapters/advanced_topics.rst

 * Jog Wheel / Select Knob:  Use this for knobs that don't have a beginning or an end, but spin continuously.

-The Controller wizard saves the new preset to the following file paths:
+The Controller wizard saves the new mapping to the following file paths:

 * Linux: :file:`/home/<username>/.mixxx/controllers`
 * macOS: :file:`/Users/<username>/Library/Application\\ Support/Mixxx/controllers`
 * Windows: :file:`%LOCALAPPDATA%\\Mixxx\\controllers`

-You can then modify the XML file it creates (or any of the ones that ship with Mixxx) if you'd like to fine-tune it or add more presets.
+You can then modify the XML file it creates (or any of the ones that ship with Mixxx) if you'd like to fine-tune it or add more mappings.
 For more information, go to `<https://github.com/mixxxdj/mixxx/wiki/MIDI-Controller-Mapping-File-Format>`_.